lgngrvs/logangraves.com/posts/striving.md

 ## III.
 Striving doesn't even work

-The funny thing about being a striver is that it doesn't even work.
+<span class="dropcap" letter="T">T</span>he funny thing about being a striver is that it doesn't even work.
 When you pursue things you don't love — out of fear, status anxiety, desire for acceptance, or any other reason — you burn out; you leave yourself passionless and going through the motions.

 When you spend four years of your life in high school building a resume of things you don't care about for college, *it shows that you don't care about them when you write about them.* The longer you spend building a company doing something that you don't really care about, the more you lose the ability to keep putting in more of your time and thought.
 You get a CS degree you don't want, grind Leetcode problems you hate thinking they'll make you employable, and then bomb the interview because you hate doing everything they're testing you on.